djvaron/djvaron.github.io/research.md

 ### Source rate retrieval algorithms for quantifying methane point sources from space

 We developed algorithms for retrieving emission rates from fine-resolution satellite observations of atmospheric methane plumes.
-You can read more about them in my [2018 AMT paper](https://doi.org/10.5194/amt-11-5673-2018).
+You can read more about them in our [2018 AMT paper](https://doi.org/10.5194/amt-11-5673-2018).

 ![daniel varon methane satellite harvard plume thumb1](../images/thumb1_projects.png){:height="250px" width="250px"}